dsteinmo/dsteinmo.github.io/_posts/2018-01-27-yo-dawg-i-heard-u-like-fortran.markdown

 ---
 From my grad school days, I had heard that it was a common practice to mix C/C++ code with Fortran libraries such as `LAPACK` or `BLAS`.
 So I set about trying to leverage `LAPACK`'s eigenvalue solver routines for `blitzdg`'s EigenSolver class.

-The process wasn't overly challenging, but there were some intracies that needed special attention.
+The process wasn't overly challenging, but there were some intricacies that needed special attention.
 I'll spell those out here in hopes that it may help someone in the future, or that it will serve as a reference for myself.

 ### Declaring an external Fortran routine as a C/C++ function

-In my case, I want to call the Fortran routine called `dsyevd`, which is a work-horse for solving eigenvalue problems of real, symmetric matrices.
+In my case, I want to call the Fortran routine called `dsyevd`, which is a workhorse for solving eigenvalue problems of real, symmetric matrices.
 Its official API doc is [here](http://www.netlib.org/lapack/explore-html/d2/d8a/group__double_s_yeigen_ga77dfa610458b6c9bd7db52533bfd53a1.html#ga77dfa610458b6c9bd7db52533bfd53a1).

 In order to call `dsyevd` in my C++ code, I need to declare a function with the same signature as the Fortran routine, but it's a bit more convoluted than that.
 Here is what the declaration code ends up looking like: